vijai-veerapandian/containerization-demo/README.md

 Refer to the pipeline configuration file (e.g., `.github/workflows/ci.yml`) in the repository for the exact implementation details.

+## Challenges and Lessons Learnt

+This project, while rewarding, presented several challenges and learning opportunities:

+*   **Backend API Integration:**
+    *   Integrating multiple external APIs (OpenWeather, Gemini) required careful handling of different response structures, potential rate limits, and error conditions.
+    *   Transforming and combining data from these sources into a consistent format for the frontend needed thoughtful design in the backend service.
+    *   Debugging issues related to API keys, request formats, or unexpected API responses was sometimes time-consuming.
+*   **Automating Terraform State:**
+    *   Setting up the S3 bucket and DynamoDB table for Terraform's remote state backend *before* running the main `terraform init` and `plan/apply` presented a classic "chicken-and-egg" problem within a fully automated pipeline.
+    *   Solutions explored included:
+        *   Manual pre-creation of the state resources (less ideal for full automation).
+        *   Using a separate, simpler Terraform configuration or script (e.g., AWS CLI commands within the pipeline) specifically to bootstrap the state backend resources before running the main infrastructure deployment.
+    *   Ensuring the state backend was configured correctly early in the pipeline was crucial for reliable infrastructure management.
+*   **Microservice Complexity:** Converting from a monolithic structure introduced complexities in inter-service communication (though minimal in this specific setup), environment variable management across services, and debugging across container boundaries.
+*   **CI/CD Pipeline Design:** Defining the stages (lint, test, build, deploy), managing secrets securely (like API keys and AWS credentials in GitHub Actions), and ensuring smooth handoffs between steps required careful planning and iteration.
+*   **Infrastructure as Code (IaC):** While Terraform significantly simplifies infrastructure management, writing robust and reusable modules, managing dependencies, and handling infrastructure drift requires ongoing learning and discipline.
+*   **Monitoring Setup:** Configuring Prometheus scraping and Grafana dashboards, especially getting the right PromQL queries and Loki setup for logs, involved a learning curve but proved invaluable for observing the application's behavior.

+Overall, the journey highlighted the power of automation (CI/CD, IaC) but also the attention to detail required to make these systems work reliably.
+It reinforced the importance of monitoring and the iterative nature of building and refining both applications and their deployment processes.

 ---

 ### Environment File Security